Why Postnatal Exercise Is So Important

 This type of class is specifically designed to help new mothers regain their muscle tone and improve cardiovascular fitness, by focussing on specific pelvic floor strengthening exercises, cardiovascular fitness, flexibility as well as educating regarding suitable exercise for the home.
 Postnatal classes also provide a great way to not only return to exercise safely and effectively as well as meeting other new mothers and their babies.

-ProPhysiotherapy offers a wide range of physiotherapy and sports related services in Wandsworth, including antenatal and postnatal exercise classes and other services.
+ProPhysiotherapy offers a wide range of physiotherapy and sports-related services in Wandsworth.
 Get in touch today for more information.